Virginia Boucher

 Virginia Boucher (born 1929, died 2025) was a former librarian and professor emerita at University of Colorado Boulder.
 She was a pioneer in the field of interlibrary loans.
 The annual Virginia Boucher/OCLC Distinguished ILL Librarian Award, delivered by the American Library Association (ALA) and OCLC to librarians for "outstanding professional achievement, leadership and contributions to ILL and document delivery through publication of significant professional literature, participation in professional associations, and/or innovative approaches to practice in individual libraries," was established in her honor in 2000.

 Personal life

 Virginia Boucher was born in 1929 and raised in Michigan.
 She had chosen a career as a librarian by the age of 12, with the encouragement of her mother and teachers.
 She married her husband Stanley Boucher at age 21.
 She received a master's degree in Library Science from the University of Michigan.

+The American Alpine Club (ACC) honored her as an unsung hero in its history.
+She was chair of its library committee and received the 2005 Angelo Heilprin citation from the AAC for exemplary service to the Club.

 Boucher had two children, Julie J. Boucher (1963–1996) and Eric Boucher, also known as Jello Biafra, vocalist of the punk band Dead Kennedys.
 Boucher's husband Stanley died in 2013.